miztiik/serverless-image-processor/README.md

     - `profile`
     - `thumbnail`

+_Note : You might not be able to use the same bucket names, so choose your own bucket names and use accordingly_

 ### Create Python Work Environment
 Install the Boto3 package if it not there already - For packaging to lambda it is not necessary as it is provided by AWS by default, so we can install it outside our virtual environment. _If `pip` is not found install by following the instructions [here](https://github.com/miztiik/AWS-Demos/tree/master/How-To/setup-aws-cli)_